Research Fellow Opportunity in Dialogue Research

 Duration: 3 year fixed-term appointments

-We are inviting outstanding postdoctoral academics to join our world-class team led by Prof. Phil Cohen to deliver high-quality research that will help shape the future of AI for conversational assistants, human-robot interaction, customer service, and many other application domains.
+We cordially invite the interest of outstanding research fellows who want to join this world-class team to deliver ground-breaking fundamental research that will shape the future of AI for conversational assistants, human-robot interaction, customer service, and many other application domains.

-Multiple postdoctoral positions in LDR are available at a Level A and Level B Research Fellow (equivalent to Assistant Professor in North America, with a preference for the following areas of expertise:
+Multiple Research Fellow Openings in LDR are available at a Level A and Level B Research Fellow (equivalent to Assistant Professor in North America), with a preference for expertise in the area of natural language processing (semantic parsing, generation), dialogue, planning, plan recognition, and automated reasoning.

-Other areas of natural language processing or multimodal interaction that could contribute to dialogue research will be considered.
+Applications of interest from other areas of natural language processing or multimodal interaction that could contribute to dialogue research are also strongly encouraged.
 The successful candidate will join a rapidly expanding multidisciplinary group in the above areas.
-When applying, please indicate your area of specialization.
+When applying, please indicate your area of specialisation.

 The Melbourne Area

-For six consecutive years, Melbourne has been rated the #1 city worldwide for quality of life (see Economist & Guardian,http://www.economist.com/blogs/graphicdetail/2016/08/daily-chart-14 and https://www.theguardian.com/australia-news/2016/aug/18/melbourne-wins-worlds-most-liveable-city-award-sixth-year-in-a-row), with excellent education, healthcare, infrastructure, low crime, and exceptional cuisine, cultural activities, and creative design.
-The regional area is renowned for its dramatic coastline, extensive parks, exotic wildlife, and Yarra Valley wine region.
+For six consecutive years, Melbourne has been rated the #1 city worldwide for quality of life (see Economist & Guardian), with excellent education, healthcare, infrastructure, low crime, and exceptional cuisine, cultural activities, and creative design.
+The regional area is renowned for its dramatic coastline, extensive parks, exotic wildlife, and the Yarra Valley wine region.

 Required application materials include:

-For instructions on how to apply, please refer to “How to apply for Monash Jobs”.
+For further instructions on how to apply, please refer to “How to apply for Monash Jobs”.

 Professor Phil Cohen, Laboratory for Dialogue Research, Faculty of Information Technology, firstname.lastname@example.org